 In Japan, sake means "liquor," but to the rest of the world, it's become synonymous with an alcoholic beverage brewed from rice.
 It's known as nihonshu (日本酒) in Japan, and it's made through the parallel fermentation of rice using koji and yeast.

-The koji breaks down the starch in the rice into simple sugars, which the yeast then ferments into alcohol.
+The koji breaks down the starch in the rice into simple sugars, which are turned into alcohol by yeast.
 Koji also contains enzymes that break down the protein in rice into amino acids.
-This gives sake the taste of umami, which not only makes it a flavorful beverage to consume with a meal but it can also be added to food as a sort of natural MSG.
+This gives sake the taste of umami, which makes it a flavorful beverage to consume with a meal.
+It can also be added to food as a natural MSG and has long been used in Japanese dishes to add this crave-worthy taste.

 Why Cook with Sake?

-- Umami - Due to the protein content of rice, sake naturally contains amino acids like glutamate, aspartate, and proline, which create the taste of umami in food.
-Since grapes contain little protein, wine does not have the same flavor-enhancing effect as sake.
+- Umami - Due to the protein content of rice, rice wine naturally contains amino acids like glutamate, aspartate, and proline, which create the taste of umami in food and give Japanese recipes their distinctive flavor.
+Since grapes contain little protein, wine does not have the same flavor-enhancing effect.
+This makes white wine unsuitable for substitution.

 - Flavor - Sake has a mild fruity flavor that compliments a wide variety of ingredients without overpowering them.
-This makes it a natural fit for delicate Japanese cuisine, but it can also be used to enhance the taste of Western dishes as well.
+This makes it a natural fit for delicate Japanese cuisine, but it can also be used as a seasoning to enhance the taste of Western dishes as well.

 - Low acidity - Unlike wine, sake is not very acidic, so it won't make foods you cook with it taste sour.